 That graph will show you the average and maximum ping response time that was detected each time the event monitor ran.

 Spend a bit of time exploring the other event monitor types we offer.
 We have 100+ event monitor types and we are adding more all the time.
 Did you know you can even develop custom event monitors using PowerShell and other scripting languages?
-It's pretty cool and we have a tutorial coming for that too.More Tutorials
+It's pretty cool, so check out our tutorial for that.More Tutorials